ForgeFlow/ras/README.md

 22. When the RPi SSH connections comes back to be possible, log in using your new password.

+23. Change the timezone to the one of your country using:

+    > sudo dpkg-reconfigure tzdata

+    Follow the instructions.

-23. Update and upgrade (*1):
+24. Update and upgrade (*1):

     > sudo apt-get -y update

     > sudo apt-get -y upgrade

-24. Check if the SPI is really enabled using:
+25. Check if the SPI is really enabled using:

     > ls -l /dev/spidev*

     You must see two devices, one for each SPI bus.

-25. Use the following commands to install some additional packages for the I2C:
+26. Use the following commands to install some additional packages for the I2C:

     > sudo apt-get install -y python-smbus

     > sudo apt-get install -y i2c-tools

-26. Check the I2C using:
+27. Check the I2C using:

     > ls -l /dev/i2c*

-27. Install important programs/packages:
+28. Install important programs/packages:

     > sudo apt-get install git